Get exclusive member benefits & effect social change. Join Today

 Reasons that you may swallow more air than normal include chewing gum, smoking, sucking on objects such as pen tops, drinking carbonated drinks, and eating too quickly.

-If you have unexplained flatulence, or if you suffer from other symptoms along with flatulence, such as a swollen abdomen or abdominal pain, you should bring it up to your doctor.
+If you have unexplained flatulence, or if you suffer from the following symptoms along with flatulence, you should see your doctor.

 Your doctor will discuss your symptoms with you, including when the problem started, and if there are any apparent triggers.
-He or she will also do a physical examination.
+They will also do a physical examination.

 Your doctor will likely advise you to follow the steps above, including keeping a food diary and changing your eating habits.
 Depending on the cause, you may also benefit from seeing a dietician.